danielskatz/sustaining-research-projects/README.md

 * [Hoodie](http://hood.ie/sponsoring/)

 ##Industry support
-*Companies sometimes support particular projects via paying for some development in that project.
+*Companies sometimes support particular projects via paying for some development in that project, or by supporting a PhD or researcher to undertake a specific development project.
 Find a company that uses your project, and determine something the project wants to do that the company is willing to put work into.
 (Note that this might overlap Consulting & services below.)*

 ####Pros
 * Taps into those who have resources (i.e. companies)
 * Can be well-aligned with company needs
+* In certain areas, industrial support for PhD or researcher positions is already an established mechanism

 ####Cons
 * Usually involves “getting lucky”: no clear, repeatable path to finding this arrangement